No, You Are NOT Going Too Far in Pursuit of Financial Independence

-I was talking to my buddy and co-worker Craig Curelop recently.
+I was talking to my buddy and co-worker Craig Curelop the other night.
 It was about 7:00 p.m., and we were having one of our not-infrequent discussions about financial freedom late after work.
 As usual, Craig was cooking dinner at the office after his workout.
 I suspect that he was cooking here in an effort to save money on electricity that he’d otherwise have to use to cook at home (I can’t even tell if I’m joking about that or not).
 I was just here late, trying to catch up on emails.

 For some time, we’d been having a debate about his approach to attaining early financial freedom.
 I was claiming that Craig goes too far in his pursuit of financial freedom.
 Craig was politely dismissing my claim and insisting that he was perfectly happy with his situation.